metio/terraform-provider-k8s/docs/data-sources/infra_contrib_fluxcd_io_terraform_v1alpha2_manifest.md

 Optional:

 - `always_cleanup_runner_pod` (Boolean) Clean the runner pod up after each reconciliation cycle
-- `approve_plan` (String) ApprovePlan specifies name of a plan wanted to approve.
-If its value is 'auto', the controller will automatically approve every plan.
+- `approve_plan` (String) ApprovePlan specifies name of a plan wanted to approve.If its value is 'auto', the controller will automatically approve every plan.
 - `backend_config` (Attributes) BackendConfigSpec is for specifying configuration for Terraform's Kubernetes backend (see [below for nested schema](#nestedatt--spec--backend_config))
 - `backend_configs_from` (Attributes List) (see [below for nested schema](#nestedatt--spec--backend_configs_from))
 - `branch_planner` (Attributes) BranchPlanner configuration. (see [below for nested schema](#nestedatt--spec--branch_planner))
-- `break_the_glass` (Boolean) BreakTheGlass specifies if the reconciliation should stop and allow interactive shell in case of emergency.
+- `break_the_glass` (Boolean) BreakTheGlass specifies if the reconciliation should stopand allow interactive shell in case of emergency.
 - `cli_config_secret_ref` (Attributes) SecretReference represents a Secret Reference.
-It has enough information to retrieve secret in any namespace (see [below for nested schema](#nestedatt--spec--cli_config_secret_ref))
+It has enough information to retrieve secretin any namespace (see [below for nested schema](#nestedatt--spec--cli_config_secret_ref))
 - `cloud` (Attributes) (see [below for nested schema](#nestedatt--spec--cloud))
 - `depends_on` (Attributes List) (see [below for nested schema](#nestedatt--spec--depends_on))
 - `destroy` (Boolean) Destroy produces a destroy plan.
 Applying the plan will destroy all resources.
-- `destroy_resources_on_deletion` (Boolean) Create destroy plan and apply it to destroy terraform resources upon deletion of this object.
+- `destroy_resources_on_deletion` (Boolean) Create destroy plan and apply it to destroy terraform resourcesupon deletion of this object.
 Defaults to false.
 - `disable_drift_detection` (Boolean) Disable automatic drift detection.
-Drift detection may be resource intensive in the context of a large cluster or complex Terraform statefile.
+Drift detection may be resource intensive inthe context of a large cluster or complex Terraform statefile.
 Defaults to false.
 - `enable_inventory` (Boolean) EnableInventory enables the object to store resource entries as the inventory for external use.
 - `enterprise` (Map of String) Enterprise is the enterprise configuration placeholder.
 - `file_mappings` (Attributes List) List of all configuration files to be created in initialization. (see [below for nested schema](#nestedatt--spec--file_mappings))
-- `force` (Boolean) Force instructs the controller to unconditionally re-plan and re-apply TF resources.
+- `force` (Boolean) Force instructs the controller to unconditionallyre-plan and re-apply TF resources.
 Defaults to false.
 - `health_checks` (Attributes List) List of health checks to be performed. (see [below for nested schema](#nestedatt--spec--health_checks))
 - `parallelism` (Number) Parallelism limits the number of concurrent operations of Terraform apply step.
 Zero (0) means using the default value.
-- `path` (String) Path to the directory containing Terraform (.tf) files.
-Defaults to 'None', which translates to the root path of the SourceRef.
+- `path` (String) Path to the directory containing Terraform (.tf) files.Defaults to 'None', which translates to the root path of the SourceRef.
-- `plan_only` (Boolean) PlanOnly specifies if the reconciliation should or should not stop at plan phase.
+- `plan_only` (Boolean) PlanOnly specifies if the reconciliation should or should not stop at planphase.
 - `read_inputs_from_secrets` (Attributes List) (see [below for nested schema](#nestedatt--spec--read_inputs_from_secrets))
 - `refresh_before_apply` (Boolean) RefreshBeforeApply forces refreshing of the state before the apply step.
-- `remediation` (Attributes) Remediation specifies what the controller should do when reconciliation fails.
+- `remediation` (Attributes) Remediation specifies what the controller should do when reconciliationfails.
 The default is to not perform any action. (see [below for nested schema](#nestedatt--spec--remediation))
-- `retry_interval` (String) The interval at which to retry a previously failed reconciliation.
-The default value is 15 when not specified.
+- `retry_interval` (String) The interval at which to retry a previously failed reconciliation.The default value is 15 when not specified.
 - `runner_pod_template` (Attributes) (see [below for nested schema](#nestedatt--spec--runner_pod_template))
 - `runner_termination_grace_period_seconds` (Number) Configure the termination grace period for the runner pod.
-Use this parameter to allow the Terraform process to gracefully shutdown.
-Consider increasing for large, complex or slow-moving Terraform managed resources.
+Use this parameterto allow the Terraform process to gracefully shutdown.
+Consider increasing forlarge, complex or slow-moving Terraform managed resources.
-- `service_account_name` (String) Name of a ServiceAccount for the runner Pod to provision Terraform resources.
-Default to tf-runner.
+- `service_account_name` (String) Name of a ServiceAccount for the runner Pod to provision Terraform resources.Default to tf-runner.
 - `store_readable_plan` (String) StoreReadablePlan enables storing the plan in a readable format.
-- `suspend` (Boolean) Suspend is to tell the controller to suspend subsequent TF executions, it does not apply to already started executions.
+- `suspend` (Boolean) Suspend is to tell the controller to suspend subsequent TF executions,it does not apply to already started executions.
 Defaults to false.
 - `targets` (List of String) Targets specify the resource, module or collection of resources to target.
 - `tf_vars_files` (List of String) TfVarsFiles loads all given .tfvars files.
 It copycats the -var-file functionality.
 - `tfstate` (Attributes) TFStateSpec allows the user to set ForceUnlock (see [below for nested schema](#nestedatt--spec--tfstate))
-- `values` (Map of String) Values map to the Terraform variable 'values', which is an object of arbitrary values.
-It is a convenient way to pass values to Terraform resources without having to define a variable for each value.
+- `values` (Map of String) Values map to the Terraform variable 'values', which is an object of arbitrary values.It is a convenient way to pass values to Terraform resources without having to definea variable for each value.
 To use this feature, your Terraform file must define the variable 'values'.
 - `vars` (Attributes List) List of input variables to set for the Terraform program. (see [below for nested schema](#nestedatt--spec--vars))
-- `vars_from` (Attributes List) List of references to a Secret or a ConfigMap to generate variables for Terraform resources based on its data, selectively by varsKey.
-Values of the later Secret / ConfigMap with the same keys will override those of the former. (see [below for nested schema](#nestedatt--spec--vars_from))
+- `vars_from` (Attributes List) List of references to a Secret or a ConfigMap to generate variables forTerraform resources based on its data, selectively by varsKey.
+Values of the laterSecret / ConfigMap with the same keys will override those of the former. (see [below for nested schema](#nestedatt--spec--vars_from))
 - `webhooks` (Attributes List) (see [below for nested schema](#nestedatt--spec--webhooks))
 - `workspace` (String)
 - `write_outputs_to_secret` (Attributes) A list of target secrets for the outputs to be written as. (see [below for nested schema](#nestedatt--spec--write_outputs_to_secret))